Carmen-Shannon/simple-discord/README.md

     - Currently only works with static files, should work with any PCM audio format ffmpeg supports.

 ## Installation
-To run the project, simply install Go v1.22.3 or above, and run the following command to install the latest package into your project:
+To run the project, simply install Go v1.23.5 or above, and run the following command to install the latest package into your project:

 # NOTE
 The ffmpeg binaries are included in this package, as well as the forked gopus package.
 This should allow devs to build bots in a platform agnostic way, without having to perform additional steps to set up their environment.
+The ffmpeg binaries WILL be loaded into memory if your bot has the proper intents to handle voice connections and audio playback, and the ffmpeg process is invoked.
+The binaries will be ignored and never loaded into memory if the ffmpeg process is never needed.

 ```sh
 go get github.com/Carmen-Shannon/simple-discord@latest